Skip to main content

 AspectEpitalonRetatrutide

 AdministrationSubcutaneous or intramuscular injection.
-Usually administered in cycles rather than continuously.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Usually administered in cycles rather than continuously.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For